 3. Define

 To me, this is the hardest step.
 Each idea needs to be defined.
-The goal of the idea is to execute on it but what is it exactly?
+The goal of the idea is to execute on it, but what is it exactly?
 I like to set SMART Goals to help define what the end looks like.
-If a project’s goal is too open ended it is easy to just keep putting along and never really feel like you finish anything.
-This list of goals can be as long as you want but please temper the goals with if you want them or think they will be useful.
-I find these goals can often help with the project management aspect in setting up tasks.
+If a project’s goal is too open-ended, it is easy to just keep putting along and never really feel like you finish anything.
+This list of goals can be as long as you want, but please temper the goals based on whether you want them or think they will be useful.
+I find these goals often help with the project management aspect of setting up tasks.

 4. Prioritize

-Now you have everything down on your kanban it is time to prioritize.
-Within each column prioritize with the more important/urgent task towards the top.
+Now that you have everything down on your kanban board, it is time to prioritize.
+Within each column, prioritize with the more important/urgent tasks towards the top.
 I’ve found this helps with figuring out what to do first.

 5. Constrain

-For those familiar with Kanban will be familiar with WIP Limits (Work in Progress limits), where a column has a limit on how many items can be in each column.
-For my board I use a limit of 2 on In Progress and 5 on Promising which I have found to work for me.
-If you have too many tasks in these columns, move each to the previous columns.
-I would warn against having too liberal of a limit on In Progress, it is very important to limit the amount of concurrent tasks.
+Those familiar with Kanban will be familiar with WIP Limits (Work in Progress limits), where a column has a limit on how many items can be in it.
+For my board, I use a limit of 2 on In Progress and 5 on Promising, which I have found to work for me.
+If you have too many tasks in these columns, move them to the previous columns.
+I would warn against having too liberal of a limit on In Progress, it is very important to limit the number of concurrent tasks.

-I have found this to be the most important step, granted it takes a lot of self control.
-For me 2 ongoing tasks is enough to keep me focused but enough flexibility to do something else if I get bored.
+I have found this to be the most important step, granted it takes a lot of self-control.
+For me, 2 ongoing tasks is enough to keep me focused while providing enough flexibility to do something else if I get bored.

 WIP Limit on Kanban Board